On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Further examples

 \subsection{The Mackey functor $\zt$}

-We close the examples section with an example of a Mackey functors with a non-trivial action on the $Q/e$-level.
+We close the examples section with an example of a Mackey functor with a non-trivial action on the $Q/e$-level.
 This is the fixed points Mackey functor of $\tilde{\mathbb{Z}}$ and its structure is given by:

 We denote this Mackey functor by $\zt$.
-It is not a Green functor, so we describe only $\ha^Q_\star$-module structure of $\hzt^Q_\star$. \begin{lemma}
+Since $\gamma$ does not act on the $Q/e$-level as a unitary ring homomorphism, it is not a Green functor.
+Therefore we describe only the $\ha^Q_\star$-module structure of $\hzt^Q_\star$. \begin{lemma}

 \end{lemma} \begin{proof} Follows from the fact that $\tilde{\tilde{\mathbb{Z}}}\cong\mathbb{Z}$ as $\mathbb{Z}[Q]$-modules and Proposition \ref{prop coefficients of hfp and ho}. \end{proof}